Artificial womb: Research and development

-The use of artificial wombs was first termed ectogenesis by JBS Haldane in 1923.
+The use of artificial wombs was first termed ectogenesis by British-Indian pioneer JBS Haldane in 1923.

+Specifying related terminology, one paper determines:"A potential, though remotely possible, application of the technology is ‘complete ectogenesis’ – complete gestation outside the human body.
+This will greatly affect the substantiated human involvement during gestation, making it an extracorporeal event and thus completely transforming the conventional notion of pregnancy."

 Emanuel M. Greenberg (USA)

 Emanuel M. Greenberg wrote various papers on the topic of the artificial womb and its potential use in the future.

 On 22 July 1954 Emanuel M. Greenberg filed a patent on the design for an artificial womb.
 The patent included two images of the design for an artificial womb.
 The design itself included a tank to place the fetus filled with amniotic fluid, a machine connecting to the umbilical cord, blood pumps, an artificial kidney, and a water heater.
 He was granted the patent on 15 November 1955.

-On 11 May 1960, Greenberg wrote to the editors of the American Journal of Obstetrics and Gynecology.
-Greenberg claimed that the journal had published the article "Attempts to Make an 'Artificial Uterus'", which failed to include any citations on the topic of the artificial uterus.
-According to Greenberg, this suggested that the idea of the artificial uterus was a new one although he himself had published several papers on the topic.